Stuffed Mini Peppers: The BEST Make Ahead Finger Food and Easy Appetizer

 These stuffed mini peppers are SO stinkin’ good and easy to make!
-I’m always on the hunt for appetizers that can be made ahead of time and easy to take to a gathering, and this one hits the nail on the head.
+I’m always on the hunt for an easy appetizer that can be made ahead of time and easy to take to a gathering.
+Consequently, this one hits the nail on the head.

-They remind me of a jalapeño popper only not as spicy, and with more of a crisp and refreshing crunch.
+They remind me of a jalapeño popper only not as spicy, but with more of a crisp and refreshing crunch.

 I don’t know if you’ve ever tried these mild little peppers, but they are super convenient, healthy and fun!
 I’ve seen many ways to stuff them, but I love this simple 5 ingredient recipe because it’s easy and definitely not missing any flavor.

 Oh, and did I mention that these little guys are also low carb and gluten free?!

 Watch how to make this easy appetizer — Party Poppers

 - 1 large bag sweet mini peppers (I buy the 2 pound bag)

 - 1 package of bacon (cooked and chopped)

 - 1 1/2 cups shredded sharp cheddar or pepper jack cheese